NeroINC/docker/README.md

 * `neroinc/fedora-golang` - Go runtime and sample web app based on fedora:20
 * `neroinc/fedora-memcached` - Installation of memcached based on fedora:20
 * `neroinc/fedora-node` - Node.js image based on fedora:20

+Automated builds of these images are available for public consuption at the [Docker Hub](https://registry.hub.docker.com/repos/neroinc/).